freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Note "Simple Order Cancelation"
     This also allows simple cancelation without an replacement order.
 This behavior occurs when `None` is returned.

 !!!
+Note "Maintaining Order"
+    Maintaining existing order on exchange is facilitated.
+This behavior occurs when `order.price` is returned.

+!!!
 Warning
     Entry `unfilledtimeout` mechanism takes precedence over this.
 Be sure to update timeout values to match your expectancy.